Zhrack/Drunken-Dice-Tavern/content/Solo Games/Depths of Zhintaras - SWADE/Session 6.md

 Next session, we'll decide what to do.
 Continue to Level E1 and continue supporting the Wererats?
 Parting ways and continue the exploration of F1?
+Return to [[Hoverkirk]] and start carousing until the next expedition?

+So much choice!

 [[Solo Games/Depths of Zhintaras - SWADE/Session 7|Session 7]]